How to Make the Best Critter Friendly Garden

 What are the best critters for your garden?

 I don't mean critters like rabbits, raccoons and the sort, but there are so many beautiful small animals and good bugs that are truly very useful for your garden.
 They kill or/and eat the nasty bad bugs and they clean up a tremendous amount of organic garbage, turning it into the best compost you can have.

 I'm talking about those beautiful flying or crawling bugs, the hedgehogs, the mice, the spiders, the frogs, and the toads.

-I've learned to live with these animals in my garden and I've learned to respect them and though I feel no urge to pick some of them up, I very often really enjoy watching them minding their own business.
-Sometimes their world looks very much like our world
+I've learned to live with these animals in my garden and I've learned to respect them and though I feel no urge to pick some of them up, it's very relaxing, interesting and also inspiring to watch them doing their own thing.

-Many Insects and Birds Love to Nest in Wood
+Many Insects Love to Nest in Dead Wood

 Many insects and some birds often use dead wood to drill holes in, either to nest in them or like some wasps do, use it to build their own home somewhere else.

 Leaving the dead wood in the garden is a must when you want your insects to feel at home.

 What You Need to Build a Beautiful Insect House